 Tragically for Israelis and Palestinians alike, so long as Sharon is in power and unrestrained by America, the growing desire among Palestinians, particularly on the West Bank, to switch the intifada solely to a peaceful track will continue to be thwarted.

-Eugene Bird is president of the Council for the National Interest and diplomatic correspondent for the Washington Report.
+Eugene Bird is president of the Council for the National Interest and diplomatic correspondent for the Washington Report on Middle East Affairs,.

 The Secretary of State’s Changing Tune